 If you want to take advantage of these benefits, you’ll need to sign up for FBA and create a shipping plan.
 Luckily, this is easy to do.
 Start by going to your Amazon Seller Central dashboard and selecting “Fulfillment by Amazon” from the sidebar.

 From there, you’ll be walked through creating a shipping plan.
 You’ll need to provide information about the products you want to send to Amazon and how you want them stored.
-Once you’ve created your shipping plan, you’ll be able to print out labels, attach them to your products, and send them to Amazon.
+Once you’ve created your shipping plan, you can print out labels, attach them to your products, and send them to Amazon.

 Step 6: Launch the Business